Now TV gives you a way to access Sky Sports without having to sign up to an expensive, long-term TV package.

 How much does it cost?

-At the minute, there are three Now TV Sky Sports ‘passes’ which you can sign up for here.
-(If you do sign up via any of these links, we’ll get a small cut – so thank you to those who do.)
+At the minute, there are two Now TV Sky Sports ‘passes’ which you can sign up for here.
+(If you do sign up as a ‘new customer’ via any of these links, we’ll get a small cut – so thank you to those who do.)